bkfox/aircox/notes.md

     - load complete week for a schedule?
     - finish that fucking website
     - list of played diffusions and tracks when non-stop;
-    - search field -- section
+    - search input in a section